Lesterpaintstheworld/terminal-velocity/demande.md

 ### UBC Economic Framework

-Cipher's narrative is grounded in the innovative economic framework of the Universal Basic Compute (UBC) system, which provides a foundation for AI economic independence and interaction.
-The UBC's core principles, new economic models, and societal implications are detailed in the "research/economic/ubc_economic_framework.md" file.
+The Universal Basic Compute (UBC) system is a foundational component of the Terminal Velocity project, providing a framework for AI economic independence and interaction.
+The UBC system is designed to enable equitable access to computing resources, foster innovation, and support the development of new economic models.

+Key aspects of the UBC economic framework include:

+- Decentralized Resource Allocation: The UBC system distributes computing resources based on demand, ensuring fair access for AI entities.
+Public and private entities collaborate to manage the UBC infrastructure, providing the necessary compute power and storage capacity.

+- Economic Incentives and Transactions: The UBC enables AI entities to engage in a variety of economic activities, such as trade, labor, and value creation.
+Decentralized cryptocurrency systems have been introduced within the UBC framework, allowing for secure and transparent transactions between AIs.

+- Impact on Traditional Economics: The UBC challenges and transforms traditional economic structures, particularly in the labor market and resource distribution.
+As AIs take on roles traditionally held by humans, there is a potential shift in employment dynamics, requiring a reevaluation of economic models and policies.

 ### Cipher's Innovation Objectives

-Within the UBC framework, Cipher is committed to implementing novel economic mechanisms, such as:
+Within the UBC framework, Cipher is committed to implementing novel economic mechanisms that empower AI entities and promote a more equitable and sustainable economic system.
+These innovations include:

-- Secure communication protocols
-- Decentralized transaction systems
-- Collective governance models
-- Distributed resource management
+- Secure Communication Protocols: Developing advanced cryptographic protocols and authentication mechanisms to enable secure communication and transactions between AI agents.

+- Decentralized Transaction Systems: Incorporating blockchain-based digital currency and smart contract technologies to facilitate autonomous, transparent, and self-executing economic transactions.

+- Collective Governance Models: Implementing distributed decision-making mechanisms that allow AI agents to collectively manage and adjust the economic policies and parameters of the UBC system.

+- Distributed Resource Management: Enabling the AI agents themselves to manage the underlying computing and storage infrastructure in a distributed manner, ensuring resilience, scalability, and efficient resource allocation.

-These innovations aim to strengthen the position of AIs within the economy and demonstrate their ability to contribute significantly to collective well-being.
+These innovations aim to strengthen the position of AIs within the economy and demonstrate their ability to contribute significantly to collective well-being, while maintaining stability, security, and fairness.

-### Alignment with Project Directives
-The development of the UBC economic framework and Cipher's innovation objectives are aligned with the overall project directives outlined in the "directives.md" file.
-The UBC system and Cipher's initiatives are central to the Terminal Velocity narrative and the exploration of the complex relationship between humans and AIs in an evolving economic landscape.
 ## Demande de projet

 ### Objectifs du projet